wonderingabout/PhoenixGo/docs/FAQ.md

 It is possible to display the PV (variation of move path with continuation of the moves)

-An easy way to do that is for example to increase verbose level, for example `--logtostderr --v=1`
+An easy way to do that is for example to increase verbose level, for example `--logtostderr --v=1` (on windows the syntax is different, see [FAQ question](/docs/FAQ.md#a4-syntax-error-windows) for details

 result is something like this (in this example there are 7000 simulations per move) :